-Our lives are vitally connected to the societies of the Middle East.The study of Arabic gives profound insights into the cultural, religious, and political forces which motivate the inhabitants of thatdynamic region--insights that our monolingual media seldom provide.
-The Middle East is the birthplace of three monotheistic religions (Judaism, Christianity, and Islam in chronological order) and containssome of the world's greatest archaeological and religious sites.
-It isalso the locus of two-thirds of the world's known oil reserves.
-A goodknowledge of Arabic will greatly enhance the enjoyment of your travelsthere as well as your ability to work and interact effectively with Arabic-speaking people.
+The study of Arabic gives insights into the cultural, religious, and political forces of the Arab world and the broader Middle East, as well as Muslim communities around the world.
+The Middle East is the birthplace of three monotheistic religions (Judaism, Christianity, and Islam) and contains some of the world's greatest archaeological and religious sites.
+It is also a region of great political, economic, and strategic importance.
+A good knowledge of Arabic will greatly enhance your understanding of the region as well as your ability to work and interact effectively with Arabic-speaking people.